RagnarB83/ash-documentation/docs/setup.rst

 It sets the necessary PATHs for ASH and Python to work without having to load the conda/mamba environment each time.
 It is recommended to add PATH and LD_LIBRARY_PATH definitions for various external packages (e.g. ORCA) to this file.

+See :doc:`basics` for information on how to use ASH, including how to submit ASH jobs to a cluster (e.g. using the **subash** submission script).

 .. note:: If you want to add packages (using mamba/conda or pip) to your ASH environment (i.e. go back to step 5 above), always make sure you have activated the ASH environment first: **mamba activate ASH**.
 Otherwise the packages will be added to your base environment instead.
     Do **mamba info --envs** to see your environments and which one is active.

 Only if molecular crystal QM/MM feature is needed:

 - Optional: Make sure the Python-Julia interface works (only needed for MolCrys QM/MM functionality).
 PythonCall/JuliaCall is recommended.
-See Section B3: Step 5a and 5b below for details.
+See section F for problems.

 #########################################
-C. Install External Programs
+D. Install External Programs
 #########################################

 See `ASH-packages.sh <https://github.com/RagnarB83/ash/blob/master/ASH-packages.sh>`_  in ASH source code directory!